- Thin, branching (filamentous or beaded) Gram-positive bacillus [Fig 1].

-Comment: Disease is defined by location Cervicofacial is most common, then thoracic and abdominopelvic.
+Comment: The disease is defined by location.
+Cervicofacial is most common, then thoracic and abdominopelvic.
 Path -- crosses tissue planes and causes sinus tracts.
-Often mimcs tumor and other infections by imaging and clinical features.
-Treatment is long course of antibiotics.
+It often mimics tumors and other infections with its imaging and clinical features.
+Treatment is a long course of antibiotics.

-Comment: Rare cause of infection in PWID, but endocarditis, septic pulmonary emboli or thrombophlebitis, soft tissue abscesses and prosthetic joint infections described.
-In this series, blood cultures were positive in three of the four patients.
+Comment: A rare cause of infection in PWID, but endocarditis, septic pulmonary emboli or thrombophlebitis, soft tissue abscesses and prosthetic joint infections are described.
+In this series, blood cultures were positive in three patients.

 - Steininger C, Willinger B. Resistance patterns in clinical isolates of pathogenic Actinomyces species.
 J Antimicrob Chemother.
 2016;71(2):422-7.
 [PMID:26538502]

-Comment: In vitro data is often hard to come bywith this organism.
-Organisms is almost always susceptible to beta-lactam antibiotics (without need for beta-lactamase inhibitors), tetracyclines and vancomycin.
+Comment: In vitro data is often hard to come by with this organism.
+Organisms are almost always susceptible to beta-lactam antibiotics (without the need for beta-lactamase inhibitors), tetracyclines and vancomycin.

 - Moskowitz SM, Shailam R, Mark EJ.
 CASE RECORDS of the MASSACHUSETTS GENERAL HOSPITAL.
 Case 25-2015.
 An 8-Year-Old Girl with a Chest-Wall Mass and a Pleural Effusion.
 N Engl J Med.
 2015;373(7):657-67.
 [PMID:26267626]

-Comment: Case report of 8 year old patient with pneumonia complicated by empyema necessitatis.
+Comment: Case report of an 8-year-old patient with pneumonia complicated by empyema necessitatis.
 Culture yielded A. israelii and A. actinomycetccomitans.
-Treatment was drainage and doxycycline for 1 year.
+Treatment was drainage and doxycycline for one year.

 - Han JY, Lee KN, Lee JK, et al. An overview of thoracic actinomycosis: CT features.
 Insights Imaging.
 2013;4(2):245-52.
 [PMID:23242581]

-Comment: CT anatomical features: parenchymal, bronchiectatic, endocbronchial and extrapulmonary.
+Comment: CT anatomical features: parenchymal, bronchiectatic, endobronchial and extrapulmonary.